 Give a Get Well Gift to Someone in the Hospital

-A get well card and balloons look lame compared to a new Thirty-One bag, right?
-‘Nuff said.
+A get well card and balloons look lame compared to a new Thirty-One bag stuffed with get-well goodies, right?

 Have an evergreen ad or consistently remind your customers that they can nominate someone in the hospital for a Get Well Gift from you.
 Design a gift that makes sense, obviously, but have fun with it.

 If you live in a big enough city, you can offer this as a service as opposed to a volunteer activity.
 Set a price for your Get Well Gift and make it easy for customers to order it (on FB, email, an online landing page, etc.).

 Start a Book Club

 If you’ve browsed through this website, you know I am a book nerd.
 So naturally this idea came to my mind.
 Organize a local book club that meets once a month or create a Facebook Group for an online book club.

 If you want to generate leads with the club, have fiction and non-fiction on your reading list.
 Keep the women engaged and interested in coming back each time.
 Then, when you have a big sales event, you have already added value to their lives and warmed them up to you and your network.